Spring is the perfect season for backcountry skiing and snowboarding! What is the reason? I asked a professional guide

 List of backcountry guide clubs nationwide Introducing backcountry guide clubs nationwide run by professional guides who hold international mountain guide and JMGA (Japan Mountain Guide Association) guide qualifications.
 Unlike managed ski resorts...

-Finally, talk about my personal favorite Haruyama
+Finally, let me tell you about my personal favorite, Haruyama

 Sunset riding on Mt.
 Chokai Photo/Kenichi Minegishi